Korea under Japanese rule: Assassination of Queen Min

 The Japanese minister to Korea, Miura Gorō, orchestrated a plot against 43-year-old Queen Min (later given the title of "Empress Myeongseong"), and on 8 October 1895, she was assassinated by Japanese agents.
 The Korean military unit, Hullyŏndae, participated in the assassination.
 With Korean aid, Japanese assassins were allowed to enter the palace Gyeongbokgung.
 In 2001, Russian reports on the assassination were found in the archives of the Foreign Ministry of the Russian Federation.
 The documents included the testimony of King Gojong, several witnesses of the assassination, and Karl Ivanovich Weber's report to Aleksey Lobanov-Rostovsky, the Foreign Minister of Russia, by Park Jonghyo.
 Weber was the chargé d'affaires at the Russian legation in Seoul at that time.
 According to a Russian eyewitness, Seredin-Sabatin, an employee of the king, a group of Japanese agents entered Gyeongbokgung, killed Queen Min, and desecrated her body in the north wing of the palace.

 The Heungseon Daewongun returned to the royal palace the same day.
 On 11 February 1896, Gojong and the crown prince fled for protection at the Russian legation in Seoul, from which he governed for about a year.

 Democracy protests and the proclamation of the Korean Empire

 In 1896, various Korean activists formed the Independence Club.
-They advocated a number of societal reforms, including democracy and a constitutional monarchy, and pushed for closer ties to Western countries in order to counterbalance Japanese influence.
+They advocated a number of societal reforms, including democracy and a constitutional monarchy, and pushed for closer ties to Western countries to counterbalance Japanese influence.
 It went on to be influential in Korean politics for the short time that it operated, to the chagrin of Gojong.
 Gojong eventually forcefully disbanded the organization in 1898.

 In October 1897, Gojong returned to the palace Deoksugung, and proclaimed the founding of the Korean Empire at the royal altar Hwangudan.
-This symbolicly asserted Korea's independence from China, especially as Gojong demolished a reception hall that was once used to entertain Chinese ambassadors in order to build the altar.
+This symbolicly asserted Korea's independence from China, especially as Gojong demolished a reception hall that was once used to entertain Chinese ambassadors to build the altar.